 There’s nothing more crucial than this.
 If you’re planning a trek this year, whether in August or even December, then plan now!
 With every day that you waste, the flight price is competing with the trek fee.
 Almost always, it beats the trek fee too.
 So planning early is key.

 On our part, we have already scheduled treks for the rest of the year.
 So take a look at our upcoming treks here and plan your travel right away.

-steal trekking gear.
 Your first approach should be to borrow gear.
-I did my first 3 Himalayan treks without owning anything but shoes (which I bought for Rs 999 at a clearance sale and it has lasted more than 10 Himalayan treks).
-I borrowed my brother-in-law’s jacket, my aunt’s sweaters and woollen socks, my dad’s garage torch, my colleague’s backpack…
+I did my first 3 Himalayan treks without owning anything but shoes (which I bought for Rs.999 at a clearance sale and it has lasted more than 10 Himalayan treks).
+I borrowed my brother-in-law’s jacket, my aunt’s sweaters and woollen socks, my dad’s garage torch, my colleague’s backpack.

 With trekking becoming popular, more and more people own gear.
 It isn’t hard to find someone willing to lend it to you.
 Just post on a trekking group, or maybe ask your friends.
 You could even shoot out a question on your family Whatsapp group!
 You’ll never know who might be able to help!

 And if it’s your first time on a Himalayan trek and you’re just testing the waters, then don’t think twice.
 Just rent gear.
-Here’s the page you can rent gear from.
 If you’re trekking by yourself, there are several rental websites.
 Just do a bit of research.